samparkewolfe/Sound_Control/README.txt

 //ToDos

-Do routing for instrument outputs and sensor controlling
+Do routing for instrument outputs and sensor controlling.
-	Make on/off buttons for each sensor and synth
+	Make on/off buttons for each sensor and synth.

-Build the storing of the datastreams in a dict
+	Save CPU.

+Better instruments.

+Order We Will Rock You!

+Make camera automatically choose webcam.

+Granulator parameters better.

-	Make a visualisation of the dictionary contense
+Visualisation of the training data.

+Saving and opening of training data.